 Include in the plan coaching techniques and tools for your client to overcome the challenges that may show up on the way and stay on track towards success.

 Remember to include a good level of nurturing and support for your clients so they feel backed up by a positive influence that knows they can reach their goal.

 Is there any exponential element previously mentioned that you have been applying to your coaching sessions, but have now discovered there’s a way to increase its impact?
-I gathered and shared some individual activities to ensure you practice and apply these elements to achieve the transformational results.
+We gathered and shared some individual activities to ensure you practice and apply these elements to achieve transformational results.